jordyorel/orus-lang/src/vm/dispatch/DISPATCH_README.md

 ### Build System Integration

-The Makefile conditionally includes the appropriate dispatch file based on the `USE_GOTO` setting:
+The Makefile conditionally includes the appropriate dispatch file based on the `USE_GOTO` setting, and `DISPATCH_MODE=auto` now prefers the switch dispatcher when building on Linux ARM hosts (where computed goto support is less predictable) while keeping the computed-goto fast path as the default on other
+platforms:

 ```makefile
 # Conditional dispatch sources based on computed goto support